eclipse-sumo/sumo/docs/web/docs/Simulation/RoadCapacity.md

 The capacity of a single lane is inversely proportional to time headways between successive vehicles.
 Assuming homogeneous traffic and equal headways:

-`capacity = 3600 / grosTimeHeadway`
+`capacity = 3600 / grossTimeHeadway`

-Where `grosTimeHeadway` denotes the time it takes for two successive vehicle front-bumpers to pass the same location.
+Where `grossTimeHeadway` denotes the time it takes for two successive vehicle front-bumpers to pass the same location.

 In constrast `netTimeHeadway` denotes the time it takes for the follower vehicles